nishank-airmeet/nishank-airmeet/README.md

 - 👋 Hi, I’m Nishank
 - 👀 I push bugs and features in Airmeet.
-- 🌱 Champ in Ruby, juggling in Java and Python.
+- 🌱 Champ in Ruby, juggling in Java and Python
-- 📫 You can reach me at nishank@airmeet.com

 <!---
 nishank-airmeet/nishank-airmeet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.